3ll3d00d/ezbeq/docs/win.md

 ![Example of ezbeq interface](./img/win24.png)

 16\.
-Verify that an asterisk (\*) is next to one of the slot numbers (1-4).
+Verify that one of the four configuration slots is highlighted (slot 1 in the example above).
 This indicates that ezbeq was able to read the active config slot from the MiniDSP, and that everything is ready to go.
+If all four boxes are the same color, then ezbeq is not able to communicate with minidsp-rs, or minidsp-rs cannot communicate with the MiniDSP 2x4HD hardware.

 Once ezbeq is installed, it can be run manually from a Command Prompt or Powershell (`C:\Users\<userid>\ezbeq.exe`), double-click on the executable, or continue to the next section to start ezbeq automatically upon system boot.